-The project "Hot Molecules in exoplanets and inner disks" is funded by the European Research Council (ERC) Advanced Grant during 2012-2017 and is hosted at the Kiepenheuer Institut fuer Sonnenphysik, Freiburg, Germany.
+The project "Hot Molecules in exoplanets and inner disks" was initially funded by the European Research Council (ERC) Advanced Grant during 2012-2017.
+It is now continued at the Kiepenheuer Institut fuer Sonnenphysik, Freiburg, Germany, with broad applications of molecular physics and polarized light remote sensing in astrophysics and astrobiology.
 PI: Prof. Dr. Svetlana Berdyugina

 ERC Advanced Grant

 The ERC is a European funding initiative (erc.europa.eu), designed to support the best scientists, engineers and scholars in Europe.
 Its advanced grant scheme is highly competitive and awarded on the sole criterion of excellence to promote frontier research with unconventional approaches and at the interface between established disciplines.